 "All right, all right," Jane said impatiently.
 "You're a woman, ya like to be wooed, is that right?
 I gotta kiss you first, right?"

 Somewhat clumsily, Jane got onto the bed, straddling Maura and pulling her into the least romantic kiss they had ever shared.
 Maura wasn't being wooed; she was being dominated.
-Even after their longest separation or the most passionate of their encounters, Jane had never gripped her this tightly or kissed her this hard.
+Even after their longest separation or the most passionate of their encounters, Jane had never been like this.
 In no time at all, Maura was on her back, something she didn't realize until Jane had broken off the kiss, looming over her.